rvsitebuilder/developer-docs/en/rvsitebuilder-widget.md

  Widget blade contains your app's widget design according to the user config.

- End-users may edit raw blade file directly on RVsitebuilder WYSIWYG to suit their needs.
+> {info} End-users may edit raw blade file directly on RVsitebuilder WYSIWYG to suit their needs.

 ## Config Panel Elements